lessandro-ugulino/whoami/README.md

 - Performed Active Directory user management;
 - Created and performed computer imaging using Windows Deployment Services;
 - Trained and assisted business users in the use of company's software;
-- Computer hardware repairing and upgrades;
-- Tasked with monitoring, organizing and editing help desk tickets in trouble ticket system.